ZeroBreakpoint/ModularAStarPathfindingSystem/README.md

 ##  Key Features

 - **A\* Pathfinding Algorithm**
-  Custom implementation with squared Euclidean heuristic (no external dependencies).
+  Custom implementation with Manhattan distance.

 - **Multithreading**
   Thread-safe path calculation using `std::thread`, `std::mutex`, and `std::atomic` for responsiveness.